awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 The errors are most likely because the AWS IAM Authenticator \(`aws-auth`\) configuration map isn't applied to the cluster\.
 The configuration map provides the `system:bootstrappers` and `system:nodes` Kubernetes RBAC permissions for nodes to register to the cluster\.
 To apply the configuration map to your cluster, see [Apply the `aws-auth``ConfigMap` to your cluster](add-user-role.md#aws-auth-configmap)\.

-The authenticator does not recognize a **Role ARN** if it includes a [path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) other than `/`, such as the following example:
+The authenticator doesn't recognize a **Role ARN** if it includes a [path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) other than `/`, such as the following example:

 ```
 arn:aws:iam::111122223333:role/development/apps/prod-iam-role-NodeInstanceRole-621LVEXAMPLE